Country Party (Britain): Americans

-The writings of the country party were eagerly devoured by some American colonists who came to fear the corruption of the English court as the greatest threat to the colonies’ desired liberties.
+The writings of the country party, particularly works such as Cato's Letters, were eagerly devoured by some American colonists who came to fear the corruption of the English court as the greatest threat to the colonies’ desired liberties.
 They formed a Patriot cause in the Thirteen Colonies and used the country party ideas to help form Republicanism in the United States.
-Hutson identified country ideology as a major influence on the Antifederalists during the debate over the ratification of the United States Constitution.
+Hutson identified country ideology as a major influence on the Anti-Federalists during the debate over the ratification of the United States Constitution.
 Similarly, Jeffersonianism inherited the country party attack on elitism, centralization, and distant government during the ascent of Alexander Hamilton and other Federalists.